If you had to live on a diet of rice and beans for weeks with no shower, no toothbrush and no electricity, you'd hope you'd be getting paid to do so.

 Well it turns out that the contestants on Survivor are far from rolling in it.
 In fact, former contestants have spilled just how little they get paid.

-In a tell-all with Mamamia last year, former Survivor contestants Lee Carseldine, El Rowland and Matt Tarrant revealed some behind-the-scenes secrets, including how much the contestants get paid.
+In a tell-all with Mamamia in 2019, former Survivor contestants Lee Carseldine, El Rowland and Matt Tarrant revealed some behind-the-scenes secrets, including how much the contestants get paid.

 And unlike the $150 allowance Married At First Sight contestants receive, the Survivors get a fair bit less.